 Two old men enjoy life on a sailing holiday.
 This may be the last such summer for one of them.
 George and George are both 83 years old.
 Every summer they sail together on the Mazury lakes in Northeast Poland, happy with the simplicity of life, the beauty of nature and their friendship.
 This might be the last such summer together.
 One of them is becoming weak.
 His hands tremble, his balance is off.
 The other George gently takes care of his friend.
 This short documentary, shot entirely in a verité style, shares an intimate image of friendship and the joy of life with a twist of humour.

 At a small coma clinic, parents of ill children laying a state of coma support and help each other in the stress.
 Parents live at the rooms of their children, spending all time with them.
 The friendships emerge.
 Life in this coma clinic is like life in a bubble.
 Film is a gentle and full of humor tribute to these people who stand their own tragedy with dignity and human compassion.

-Compilation of multimedia shorts - entertaining vignettes about everyday life in Warsaw. -The challenges faced by the employees of the call centre. -The oldest DJ at a Warsaw club. -Life at the recycling facility. -An American expat in Warsaw. -The friendship of commuters.
-This film can certainly rebuild the belief in humanity.
+Optimism of this film can rebuild the belief in humanity.
+Compilation of five multimedia shorts from 2011; entertaining vignettes about everyday life in Warsaw.
+Some of these shorts were used on websites of The New Yorker, The Atlantic and awarded at POYi 2012.
+Stories: -The challenges faced by the young employees of the Polish call centers. -The oldest (and perhaps the happiest) DJ at the Warsaw club. -Life and thoughts of employees at the recycling facility. -An American expat in Warsaw does not like to be in Poland. -The friendship of commuters at the train to Warsaw.